aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/product-overview/supported-patterns/_index.md

 - Read an entire image.
 - Read a scanned PDF document and add text as a searchable overlay.
+- Read all texts from a photo, including street photos.
 - Extract text from a specific region of the image.
 - Convert an image containing tabular data into a spreadsheet or CSV file.
 - Extract data from a scanned or photographed receipt.
 - Improve image resolution, correct rotated, skewed and distorted images, automatically remove image defects.
 - Read aloud text on an image.
+- Identify fonts and styles on an image.